Skip to main content

 Finding a passion to pursue is just the beginning.
 The journey ahead requires skills and hard work.
 It was the high road to BECOMING (Michelle Obama).

-1984 (George Orwell) the year I became who I am— it marked the beginning of my journey as a Dentist.
+1984 (George Orwell), the year I became who I am— it marked the beginning of my journey as a Dentist.

 My journey had a trail of milestones.
 Clearing the Combined Pre-Medical Test was the first such milestone, gaining admission into one of the most prestigious dental schools, yet another.
 What followed was graduation, then post-graduation, and more milestones.
 I was EDUCATED (Tara Westover).

 Both personally and professionally, the environment around me changed.
 I was evaluating and learning.
 Years later, when my little birds flew away, an empty nest remained.
-I turned to hobbies like paper mache wall art.
+I turned to hobbies like papier-mache wall art.
 In this search for alternatives, I could not help but wonder WHO MOVED MY CHEESE?
 (Dr Spencer Johnson).

 Bracing myself for change, I looked around.
 Dentistry was all I knew.
 Everyone must decide how to navigate the treacherous water, overcoming barriers of knowledge and decisive actions.
-I chose to stay close to my ROOTS(Alex Haley),doing medical writing.
+I chose to stay close to my roots (Alex Haley), doing medical writing.

 Reading books can be a pastime or a hobby.
 For me, it is both.
-Inspired by the books I have read, I decided to weave them into a story, the journey of writing with the names of books I have loved to read.
+Inspired by the books I have read, I decided to weave them into a story, a journey of writing with the names of the books I have loved to read.
 If you have read any, do comment.

 Comments